This post was updated on June 17, 2022.

 I can say with certainty that we have many incredibly well-taken-care-of provincial parks sprinkled across Canada.
 Some provincial parks have camping capabilities while others are day-use only.
 Generally, these parks are much less busy than our national parks.

 Guest post by Van

-Van holds a degree in Biology and Physiotherapy.
-She is an avid outdoors person who documents her adventures with her kids and is a firm believer in health and wellness by way of fresh air.
+Van holds a degree in biology and physiotherapy.
+She’s an avid outdoorsperson who documents her adventures with her kids and is a firm believer in health and wellness by way of fresh air.
 She is always hunting for family-friendly adventures.
-Recently, she has launched the #getkidsout initiative with her three kids, to promote getting kids outside.
-She is also working on a series of paintings depicting outdoor family fun.
-You can find her online at rollingwithvan.com or getkidsout.com.
-You can also follow her on Facebook (@rollingwithvan) and on Instagram (@rollingwithvan and @getkidsout).
+You can find her online at rollingwithvan.com or getkidsout.com, and follow her on Facebook and Instagram (@rollingwithvan and @getkidsout).

 Having an accessible duffel bag with some outdoor toys is a great way to keep kids moving on driving breaks.
 Our rec bag is one of the last things to go into the car.
 We pack baseball gloves, balls, skipping ropes, buckets, toy cars and trucks, and shovels in there.
 On most stops, this bag comes out with us.